Skip to main content

 Through this redevelopment, BC Children's Hospital and the Provincial Health Services Authority will deliver a first-of-its-kind centre in Canada to support children with health complexity and their families.

 Due to advances in health care and technology, more children with health complexity are living into adulthood than ever before.
-They represent less than 1% of the pediatric population, but up to 33% of child health provincial spending and account for more than half of pediatric hospitalizations.
+They represent less than 1% of the pediatric population, but up to 33% of child health provincial spending, and account for more than half of pediatric hospitalizations.

-Children and youth living with health complexity:
+Children and youth living with health complexity have four characteristics.

 Complex, chronic health conditions